This framework contains scripts and data for building API documentation (dox) in

 ~/src/frameworks/kcoreaddons, you could run

-and it would create a documentation in the current directory.
+and it would create a documentation in the current directory, which needs to be empty before executing the command.

 The folders are recursively walked through, so you can also run it on